AnoukSmet/Naturazy/README.md

 # **Naturazy**
-## **Description**
+## **Goal for this project**

+Welcome to Naturazy!
-The goal for this project is to create an appealing website for Naturazy, a bed & breakfast in the middle of the nature.
+This bed & breakfast is located in the middle of the nature, THE perfect spot to unwind after a busy week.
-The target audience is couples of all ages who want to go on a getaway, away from their busy (city) lives, in order to relax in the nature.
-The site needs to be visually appealing so potential guests feel the need to go there in order to unwind.
+On this site you can find all the relevant information you need as a visitor, grouped together in an appealing but relevant design.
+The website is personilized by providing some informationa about the owners and let the images speak for itself.

 An intuitive user experience is key here so that the visitors find all the necessary information easily.

-This project is part of my course to become a Full Stack Developer.
-This will be my first project for which I will use HTML & CSS in order to create a static, responsive website.
+Thank you for visiting my project!
+If you have any feedback or questions, dead over to my GitHub contact details and feel free to reach out to me.

 ---
 <a></a>